Model-Based Multi-Agent RL in Zero-Sum Markov Games with Near-Optimal Sample Complexity: Introduction

 Specific to the two-player zero-sum setting, \cite{jia2019feature} and \cite{sidford2019solving} have considered \emph{turn-based MGs}, a special case of the simultaneous-move MGs considered here, with a generative model.
 Specifically, \cite{sidford2019solving} established near-optimal sample complexity of $\tilde \cO((1-\gamma)^{-3}\epsilon^{-2})$ for a variant of Q-learning for this setting.
-More recently, \cite{bai2020provable,xie2020learning} have established both regret and sample complexity guarantees for episodic zero-sum MGs, without a generative model, with focus on efficient exploration. \cite{shah2020reinforcement} also focused on the turn-based setting, and combined Monte-Carlo Tree Search and supervised learning to find the NE values.
+More recently, \cite{bai2020provable,xie2020learning} have established both regret and sample complexity guarantees for episodic zero-sum MGs, without a generative model, with focus on efficient exploration.
+The work in \cite{shah2020reinforcement} also focused on the turn-based setting, and combined Monte-Carlo Tree Search and supervised learning to find the NE values.
 In contrast, model-based MARL theory has relatively limited literature. \cite{brafman2002r} proposed the R-MAX algorithm for average-reward MGs, with polynomial sample complexity. \cite{wei2017online} developed a model-based upper confidence algorithm with polynomial sample complexities for the same setting.
 These methods differ from ours, as they are either specific model-free approaches, or not clear yet if they are (near-)minimax optimal in the corresponding setups.
 Concurrent to our work, \cite{bai2020near} developed \emph{model-free} algorithms with near-optimal sample complexities in episodic settings without a generative model.
 The results are optimal in $|\cS|,|\cA|,|\cB|$ dependence, but not in the horizon $H$.
+Finally, we note that MARL in Markov games is not restricted to the competitive setting of two-player zero-sum, and the studies in (multi-player) cooperative/potential settings \citep{leonardos2021global,zhang2021gradient,ding2022independent,sayin2022fictitious} and general-sum settings \citep{hu2003nash,liu2021sharp,jin2021v,mao2022improving,mao2023provably} also exist, and is not the focus of the present paper.